Perspective | Alexa has been eavesdropping on you this whole time

 “Alexa is always getting smarter, which is only possible by training her with voice recordings to better understand requests, provide more accurate responses, and personalize the customer experience,” Beatrice Geoffrin, director of Alexa privacy, said in a statement.
 The recordings also help Alexa learn different accents and understand queries about recurring events such as the Olympics, she said.

-Noah Goodman, a computer science and psychology professor at Stanford University, told me it’s true that AI needs data to get smarter.
+Noah Goodman, an associate professor of computer science and psychology at Stanford University, told me it’s true that AI needs data to get smarter.

 But then he takes his scientist hat off.
 “As a human, I agree with you.
 I don’t have one of these speakers in my house,” Goodman said.